graze/blog/_posts/2014-12-11-our-approach-to-unobtrusive-javascript.md

+---
+title: "Our approach to unobtrusive javascript"
+---

 > Unobtrusive JavaScript is a way of writing JavaScript so that if for any reason your JavaScript is not working correctly your web page should still perform its core function.

 [![](/content/images/2014/12/unobtrusive-javascript.gif)](http://unobtrusify.com/)